Home / Europe / Lithuania / Kruonis Pumped Storage Hydroelectric Power Plant Lithuania

 Kruonis Pumped Storage Hydroelectric Power Plant Lithuania

-Kruonis Pumped Storage Hydroelectric Power Plant Lithuania is a 900 MW hydro power station in Lithuania, Lithuania.
-Based on reported annual generation of 560 GWh, it can supply roughly 159,885 homes.
-It ranks #2 of 6 Lithuania power plants by installed capacity.
+Kruonis Pumped Storage Hydroelectric Power Plant Lithuania is a 900 MW hydro power station in Kaunas, Lithuania.
+It is operated by AB Ignitis Gamyba.
+Based on reported annual generation of 560 GWh, it can supply roughly 160k homes.
+It ranks #4 of 10 Lithuania power plants by installed capacity.
+Commissioned in 1992, it is around 34 years old — long-established.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, hydro supplies about 3.9% of Lithuania's electricity; the national grid averages 138 gCO₂/kWh (77.6% low-carbon) (2025).

 560GWh reported / yr